oracle/ojdbc-extensions/ojdbc-provider-gcp/README.md

 the libraries look for credentials in a set of defined locations and use those credentials to authenticate requests to the API.

-ADC searches for credentials in the following locations:
+ADC searches for credentials in one of the following locations:

 1. GOOGLE_APPLICATION_CREDENTIALS environment variable
 2. User credentials set up by using the Google Cloud CLI